osg-htc/user-school-2023/docs/materials/osg/part1-ex4-software-diffs.md

 Will you be able to do your research on the OSG with what's available?
 Do not worry if it does not seem like you can:
-Tomorrow, you will learn how to make your jobs portable enough so that they can run anywhere!
+Later today, you will learn how to make your jobs portable enough so that they can run anywhere!